Same-Day Appointments Available Call (605) 376-2130

 Jack + stand

-A wheel with no drag should spin with moderate resistance — you'll feel the brake pads lightly touching the rotor, and you'll hear them scrape slightly.
-It shouldn't take a lot of effort to get it turning.
-A wheel that won't spin at all, locks up after a quarter turn, or feels like it's dragging through mud has a brake that is not releasing.
+A healthy wheel with no drag will spin with moderate resistance — you'll hear the pads lightly scraping the rotor.
+A wheel that won't spin, locks up immediately, or feels like it's dragging through mud has a brake that is not releasing.

-Also compare: jack up the opposite side and spin that wheel.
-The difference in resistance between a healthy wheel and a dragging wheel is obvious when you compare them back to back.
+For a clearer comparison: jack up the opposite side and spin that wheel too.
+The difference between a healthy corner and a dragging corner is obvious back to back.

 3